 Bush Fire Permits

-At the beginning of each fire season a "Fire Danger Period" is declared and that is currently 1st October 2013 to 31st March 2014.
+At the beginning of each fire season (between 1st October and 31st March the following year) a "Fire Danger Period" is declared.
+HOWEVER due to the increased fire risk this year that period has been brought forward and is currently 1st September 2014 to 31st March 2015.
 During this period you are required to have a "Fire Permit" to do any burning off - even a small pile of material.

 The aim of the Fire Permit is to ensure fire will be used safely.
 A permit imposes conditions on the way a fire is lit and maintained, and can only be issued by authorised Permit Issuing Officers.
 The permit system informs the authorities exactly when and where landowners intend to burn, to ensure adequate and appropriate measures are in place, so that fires remain under control.
 You can find more information on the RFS Web Page at the following (Link).